gmcmillan100/docs/java.md

 # Introduction

 Java is a class-based programming language.
-It's an interpreted language.
+It is an interpreted language.
 It compiles to bytecode instead of machine language.
 Applications are portable between platforms without recompiling.
 Java apps are compiled to bytecode and run on a Java Virtual Machine (JVM).

 Main article: http://introcs.cs.princeton.edu/java/11hello/